authelia/authelia/docs/content/en/configuration/identity-providers/open-id-connect.md

   - /docs/configuration/identity-providers/oidc.html
 ---

-__Authelia__ currently supports the [OpenID Connect] OP role as a [__beta__](../../roadmap/active/openid-connect.md) feature.
-The OP role is the [OpenID Connect] Provider role, not the Relying Party or RP role.
-This means other applications that implement the [OpenID Connect] RP role can use Authelia as an authentication and authorization backend similar to how you may use social media or development platforms for login.
+__Authelia__ currently supports the [OpenID Connect] 1.0 Provider role as an open [__beta__](../../roadmap/active/openid-connect.md) feature.
+We currently do not support the [OpenID Connect] 1.0 Relying Party role.
+This means other applications that implement the [OpenID Connect] 1.0 Relying Party role can use Authelia as an [OpenID Connect] 1.0 Provider similar to how you may use social media or development platforms for login.

-The Relying Party role is the role which allows an application to use GitHub, Google, or other [OpenID Connect] providers for authentication and authorization.
+The [OpenID Connect] 1.0 Relying Party role is the role which allows an application to use GitHub, Google, or other [OpenID Connect] 1.0 Providers for authentication and authorization.
 We do not intend to support this functionality at this moment in time.

 More information about the beta can be found in the [roadmap](../../roadmap/active/openid-connect.md).